williamxwood/sllmbot/README.md

 All integrations support natural language:

 ```
-@DataBot What are the top 10 companies by revenue?
+@DataBot What are the top 10 products by revenue?
-@DataBot Show me SaaS companies with >70% gross margin
+@DataBot Show me customers with >5 orders
-@DataBot What's the median ARR growth rate?
+@DataBot What's the repeat purchase rate?
-@DataBot Compare EV/ARR multiples by sector
+@DataBot Compare average order value by customer segment
-@DataBot Which companies IPO'd in the last 2 years?
+@DataBot Which customers signed up in the last 30 days?
 ```

 The LLM automatically: